Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Data and cuts

 In analyzing these maps, we use the fiducial beam transfer functions described in \cite{planck2013-p03c} and \cite{planck2013-p28}.
-There are uncertainties associated with these transfer functions, which we propagate to an uncertainty in the normalization of lensing estimates in Sect.~\ref{sec:errorbudget:beamtransfer}.
+There are uncertainties associated with these transfer functions, which we propagate to an uncertainty in the lensing estimator normalization in Sect.~\ref{sec:errorbudget:beamtransfer}.

-\paragraph{Galaxy mask} We avoid the majority of Galactic foreground power using the temperature analysis masks described in \cite{planck2013-p28}.
-These are constructed using a combination of the $30\,$GHz and $353\,$GHz maps, corrected for a CMB estimate and smoothed to $5'$ and thresholded until a desired sky fraction is obtained \citep{planck2013-p06}.
+\paragraph{Galaxy mask:} We avoid the majority of Galactic foreground power using the temperature analysis masks described in \cite{planck2013-p28}.
+These are constructed using a combination of the $30\,$GHz and $353\,$GHz maps, corrected for an estimate of the CMB contribution, smoothed to $5'$ and thresholded until a desired sky fraction is obtained \citep{planck2013-p06}.
 For our baseline results, we use the $70\%$ masks (which remove $30\%$ of the sky), although in Sect.~\ref{sec:consistency} we will show that we obtain consistent results with both larger and smaller masks.
 When computing the power spectrum, we additionally multiply our $\phi$ estimates by an apodized version of the Galaxy mask.
-Each pixel out of the masked region, is multiplied by a weight varying between zero at the mask boundary and unity at a distance greater than $5\deg$ from the closest masked pixel.
-We use a sinusoid weight function, similar to the one used in \cite{Namikawa:2012pe} and \cite{BenoitLevy13}.
+Each pixel outside of the masked region is multiplied by an apodized weight varying between zero at the mask boundary and unity at a distance greater than $5\deg$ from the closest masked pixel.
+We use a sinusoid weight function, similar to the one used in \cite{Namikawa:2012pe} and \cite{BenoitLevy:2013bc}.
 Note that due to this apodization, the effective sky fraction used in our power spectrum analysis is approximately $9\%$ lower than the sky fraction of our reconstruction.